 What Do Breast Reduction Scars Look Like?

-The appearance of scars from a breast reduction depends greatly on the techniques used by your surgeon.
+The appearance of breast reduction surgery scars depends greatly on the techniques used by your surgeon.
 It is important to choose the most skilled and experienced surgeon who will work with you to create a bespoke cosmetic surgery plan to achieve an optimal result while minimising scarring and discomfort.

 In general, the scar(s) resulting from the cosmetic surgery will initially appear as a fine, pink line, but this will fade over time.
 The line will begin to relax and flatten over the recovery period, finally settling as a thin white line.